ezEngine/docs-src/pages/docs/debugging/debug-rendering.md

 The debug renderer always uses a fullbright shading model.
 No lighting is ever applied to debug geometry.
 In fact, most geometry simply has a color, and only some functions allow you to choose a texture.

+### Text Size

+Text size is given in pixels, which means text will appear very small or very large on displays with different resolutions.
+The [CVar](cvars.md) `cvar_DebugTextScale` is used to scale debug text sizes.
+The same can be done through `ezDebugRenderer::SetTextScale()`.
+Use this to adjust debug text sizes as needed.
+The editor automatically sets this value to adjust for different resolutions.

 ## Example

 A full example for how to use the debug renderer is given in the [Sample Game Plugin](../../samples/sample-game-plugin.md).
 Here, the `DebugRenderComponent` shows how to utilize the debug renderer.